lonnyj/webp-imageio/README.md

   your systems package manager.
 - Download [libwebp 0.4.2](http://downloads.webmproject.org/releases/webp/libwebp-0.4.2.tar.gz) and extract it into the project's directory
 - Run 'cmake .' in the root of directory of the project to generate the build scripts for your system.
 - Build the project using the generated build scripts.
+If the Java build fails and you previously built with Maven, run 'mvn clean' and try again.
 - The build scripts will generate a number of binaries
     - java/webp-imageio.jar: JAR file containing the Image I/O reader and writer
     - c/libwebp-imageio.so: the JNI library that is required by webp-imageio.jar